Kandi's Ski Trip

 Kandi's Ski Trip is an American reality television series that premiered on Bravo on May 17, 2015.
-Developed as the fifth spin-off of The Real Housewives of Atlanta.
+It was developed as the fifth spin-off of The Real Housewives of Atlanta.

 The show focuses on Kandi Burruss, her husband Todd Tucker and their blended family as they go on a ski trip together.

 The series received relatively high ratings.